+Cr iteria Guru- Panch- Hansi Pundri

+gram kula

-Criteria Gurugram Panchkul a Hansi Pundri Extent of agreement that there are adequate opportunities for you to work in the city: Agree/strongly agree: Category A Neutral: Category B Disagree/strongly disagree: Category C
+Ex tent of agreement that there are adequate

+opportunities for you to work in the city:

+" Agree/strongly agree: Category A

+" Neutral: Category B

+" Disagree/strongly disagree: Category C

 Note: Green, yellow and red colors in the table imply that citizens perceive a relatively good, average and poor quality of the service respectively.
-Blue color implies that citizens do not know much about the service.
+Purple color implies that citizens do not know much about the service.
 (This table only intends to provide a broad indication.
 Please refer to detailed charts and tables in the report for precise numeric details.)

-While citizens surveyed in the large ULBs - Gurugram and Panchkula - agree/strongly agree that there are adequate work opportunities for them in the city, perception of citizens in the smaller ULBs - Hansi and Pundri is quite opposite (Refer Graph 3.36).
+While citizens surveyed in the large ULBs - Gurugram and Panchkula - agree/ strongly agree that there are adequate work opportunities for them in the city, perception of citizens in the smaller ULBs - Hansi and Pundri is quite opposite (Refer Graph 3.36).
 Particularly in Hansi, 74% of the citizens surveyed say that they strongly disagree/disagree that there are adequate opportunities for them to work in their city.